 Colonel Carr had with him 244 men of the 5th United States Regiment of Cavalry and 50 Pawnee Scouts led by Major Frank North.
 Also on this expedition was none other than Buffalo Bill Cody, who was working as a scout.
 After the Pawnee scouts spied a Cheyenne village with about 85 lodges, Carr deployed his forces carefully so that they hit the unsuspecting camp from three sides at once.

-Afterwards, the Dog Soldiers fragmented into two groups, one drifting north to join the Northern Cheyenne and the other joining the Southern Cheyenne.
+With the death of Tall Bull, the Dog Soldiers fragmented into two groups, one drifting north to join the Northern Cheyenne and the other joining the Southern Cheyenne.

 Summit Springs ended the conflict with Native Americans on the Colorado Plains.
 According to George Bent, who later related the history of the Cheyenne people, the Dog Solders were never again an important factor.